datacentricdesign/iob22/assignments/05-covid-dashboard/step3.md

 </html>
 ```

-I here you!
+I hear you!
 Many new things!
 Yes, the web is combining several languages together, each with a key responsibility.
 We will detail further on as we go.
-For now, just consider this HTML structured is downloaded by the web browser.
+For now, just consider this HTML structure is downloaded by the web browser.
 From there, it knows which libraries it needs to download and from where, it knows how the page should be structured, and running the `vegaEmbed()` function it will download and display the chart on the page.

 The final element is how do we get this HTML document into the web browser?
 Well, the web server needs to serve it, like it serves the JSON data structure.
 It is time to replace the sentence `"A nice COVID dashboard"` from the route `/` by the following line: